UNITED STATES

 Investment Management

-GECM has agreements to manage the investment portfolios for GECC, Monomoy UpREIT and other investment products, as well as to provide administrative services.
+GECM has agreements to manage the investment portfolios for GECC and other investment products, as well as to provide administrative services.
+Through June 30, 2024, GECM also had agreements with Monomoy UpREIT.
+The agreements with Monomoy UpREIT were transferred to MCRE on June 30, 2024.
 Under these agreements, GECM receives management fees based on the managed assets (other than cash and cash equivalents) and rent collected, incentive fees based on the performance of those assets, and administration and service fees.
 See Note 3 - Revenue for additional discussions of the fee arrangements.

 Consolidated Funds

-The Company retained the specialized investment company accounting guidance under US GAAP with respect to the Consolidated Fund during the periods it was consolidated.
-As such, investments of the Consolidated Fund were included in the consolidated balance sheets at fair value and the net realized and unrealized gain or loss on those investments was included as a component of other income on the consolidated statements of operations.
-Non-controlling interests in the Consolidated Fund were included in net loss attributable to non-controlling interest, continuing operations.
+The Company retains the specialized investment company accounting guidance under US GAAP with respect to the consolidated funds (collectively, the Consolidated Funds).
+As such, investments of the Consolidated Funds are included in the consolidated balance sheets at fair value and the net realized and unrealized gain or loss on those investments was included as a component of other income on the consolidated statements of operations.
+Non-controlling interests of the Consolidated Funds are included in net income (loss) attributable to non-controlling interest, continuing operations.
+The Company's risk with respect to the Consolidated Funds is limited to its beneficial interests in these funds.
+The assets of Consolidated Funds are not available to creditors of the Company.
+The creditors of Consolidated Funds do not have recourse to the Company other than to the assets of the respective Consolidated Funds.

 Investments